Kathy Smallwood-Cook: Biography

 Smallwood won her biggest individual title in 1981, winning the 200 metres at the World Student Games in Bucharest, in 22.78 secs.
 She also won a silver medal in the 4 x 100 relay.
 Later that year, at the IAAF World Cup, she came in as a late replacement for Sweden's Linda Haglund, to run for Europe in the 100 metres.
 She finished second to Evelyn Ashford in a UK record time of 11.10, defeating Marlies Gohr, who was third.
 This would stand as the UK record for 27 years, until Montell Douglas ran 11.05 in 2008.
 Also in 1981, Smallwood had her first attempt at the 400 m distance.
 At a meeting in London, she finished second to the world number one that year, Jarmila Kratochvilova, running 51.08.

-In August 1982, at the European Championships in Athens, Smallwood broke her own UK 200 m record with 22.13 secs, to finish a close second to Olympic Champion Bärbel Wöckel, who ran 22.04.
+In July 1982, Smallwood won the 200 WAAA title at the 1982 WAAA Championships and one month later, at the European Championships in Athens, Smallwood broke her own UK 200 m record with 22.13 secs, to finish a close second to Olympic Champion Bärbel Wöckel, who ran 22.04.
 She won another silver in the sprint relay, along with Wendy Hoyte, Bev Callender (Goddard) and Shirley Thomas.
 In September, she added the UK 400 m record to her 100 & 200 m records, running 50.46 in London.
 Then in October, at the Commonwealth Games in Brisbane, she won another silver medal in the 200 metres, in a wind assisted 22.21, being edged out of victory by Jamaica'a Merlene Ottey, who ran 22.19.
 She did win a gold medal in the sprint relay with Hoyte, Callender and Sonia Lannamann.

-In 1983, now competing as Kathy Cook, she won two medals at the inaugural World Championships in Helsinki.
+In 1983, now competing as Kathy Cook, following her marriage to fellow athlete Garry Cook, she won two medals at the inaugural World Championships in Helsinki.
 On day one of the championships, she won a silver medal in the sprint relay, alongside Joan Baptiste, Bev Callender and Shirley Thomas.
 She then won the bronze medal in the 200 metres in 22.37, behind Marita Koch and Merlene Ottey and ahead of Florence Griffith.
+Cook also won the 1983 WAAA Championships 100 metres title.